Students Graduate From Online Courses

 The Advertising Standards Authority has sent out a warning to universities against exaggerating claims made to attract students in an increasingly competitive market.

-Commenting on decision, chief executive Guy Parker said students need good evidence when making such a big financial commitment.
+Commenting on the decision, chief executive Guy Parker said students need good evidence when making such a big financial commitment.
 Mr Parker added: "Misleading would-be students is not only unfair, it can also lead them to make choices that aren't right for them."

 Universities are subsequently going to be issued with guidance on how to avoid presenting misleading information.